 Simulation results are provided to evaluate the performance of the switched multi-robot system under the proposed switching logic and control policies.
+In the interest of space, and given that the representation of large groups of robots results in rather congested figures, here we consider only two scenarios involving $\N=15$ and $\N=40$ agents, respectively.

-Let us here consider a typical scenario involving $\N=10$ agents with initial and goal locations in very close proximity such that the \ac{OGA} policy is not sufficient to ensure there are no collisions, see Fig. \ref{fig:10RobotSim}.
-The agents start from the initial conditions marked with red squares towards goal locations that do not necessarily correspond to the optimal assignment.
-The paths from the starting locations to the initially assigned goals are depicted as the blue lines.
-Communications range is denoted by the cyan ring around each agent and in this case $R_c = 5R$ During this simulation, at least one subgroup of robots using using the \ac{LR} control policy for 21\% of the duration of the simulation.
-Fig. \ref{fig:noncollidingPaths} shows the minimum clearance between any two robots.
-As this is always positive, there is never a collision between any robots.
+The initial positions and the assigned goal locations are selected in very close proximity so that the \ac{OGA} policy on its own is not sufficient to ensure collision-free trajectories, see Fig. \ref{fig:15RobotSim} and \ref{fig:40RobotSim}, respectively.
+The agents start from the initial conditions shown in Fig. \ref{fig:init15}, \ref{fig:init40} towards goal locations marked with ``x''; as discussed earlier, the initial goal assignment is not necessarily the optimal one.
+The communication ranges are denoted by the rings around each agent, and set equal to $R_c = 4 R$, where $R$ is the radius of the agents.
+The straight line paths from the starting locations to the initially assigned goals are depicted as the dotted lines, whereas the actual paths followed by the switching strategy are shown in Fig. \ref{fig:paths15} and \ref{fig:paths40}, respectively.
+The final locations of the robots are shown in Fig. \ref{fig:final15} and \ref{fig:final40}, respectively.
+As indicated by the colors of the initially assigned goals, the followed paths, and the final goal locations of the robots, the robots performed goal swaps during the duration of the simulation under the \ac{OGA} policy, while they also moved under the \ac{CA} policy during the path segments that are not straight.
+Figures \ref{fig:noncollidingPaths15} and \ref{fig:noncollidingPaths40}, respectively, show the minimum distance between any two pairs of agents at each time instance of the simulations.
+As this distance is always greater than the safety distance $d_s$, there is never a collision between any robots.